Libardo1/telafinance/content/pages/01-introduction.markdown

 The latest results for the Tier 1 capital ratio forecast, using data up to and including 2017Q2, can be seen below.
 <img src="/img/introduction/ForecastT1CR2017Q2.PNG" width="100%" alt="T1 Capital Ratio 2017Q2 Forecast" class="technical-diagram">

+The forecasting and analysis framework drives the written content of this website.
+Articles feature commentary on both the future state of the banking sector and analysis on the past trends and relationships that have occured.